jiayiliujiayi/Erdos_Sweet_Home_Price_Predictor/README.md

+> This README was proofread with assistance from ChatGPT (OpenAI).

 # Multimodal House Price Prediction (New Jersey)

 This repository contains an end-to-end project for predicting New Jersey house sale prices using: